Exus Blog Article

 Determining your service level needs will enable you to:

 The internal organization of the collection department directly affects its performance.
-This process enables you to clearly understand who is doing the work, the type of work performed and the work process, so you can organize them for efficiency by combining functions or creating positions.
+This process enables you to clearly understand who is doing the work, the type of work performed, and the work process, so you can organize them for efficiency by combining functions or creating positions.
 For example, you might find you require one supervisor for 15 collectors and one dedicated trainer for each group of 75 to 100 collectors.

 In other words, it evaluates your system’s capacity to determine how it is fulfilling your department’s goals.

 You can run many scenarios that might be typical of your industry in various situations to better understand staffing needs through each outcome.
-To more easily conduct regression modelling, online tools are available to simplify the process.
+To more easily conduct regression modeling, online tools are available to simplify the process.

 Once you’ve completed the above steps, you’ve got a clearer picture of how effective your system is at present and what, if anything, needs to be changed.
 This will help you create a personnel capacity plan that enables you to assign the right people to the right tasks and at the right time to meet your department goals.